Tearfund is committed to maintaining the highest possible standards of integrity, accountability and openness as an organisation.

 When someone discovers information which they believe shows serious malpractice, unacceptable behaviours, practices or wrongdoing by Tearfund staff and representatives – including staff working for our partners, it is essential that the individual is able to report concerns internally without fear of reprisal, and independent of immediate line management.

-- A person has, will or is likely to endanger the health and safety of another person or the environment.
+- A danger to the health and safety of any individual

 If you have any concerns or allegations about the conduct of a Tearfund staff member or representative, including partner staff, please contact our whistleblowing channel where all comments will be dealt with in confidence.
 Issues will be investigated and action taken in line with Tearfund’s policies.